-Three semester LPN students are admitted in the Fall and Spring semesters.
+Three semester LPN students are admitted in the Fall and Spring semesters if space is available.

 For either Advanced Standing Option, Excelsior College scores may not be more than three years old and must be available when a student is first matriculated.
 Students beginning either option are required to take Foundations of Nursing (NUR 110) prior to or concurrently with the first clinical course.
-Students must take Application of the Nursing Process (NUR 150) prior to beginning the first clinical course.
+Students must take Application of the Nursing Process (NUR 050) prior to beginning the first clinical course.
 The department reserves the right to withhold transfer credit until the student has demonstrated competence in a clinical nursing course at MCC.

 PRE-NURSING ADVISEMENT SEQUENCE FOR LPNs (LA04 or LA05)